shetritr/form-builder-exam/README.md

 # Form Builder Task
-Welcome to the Form Builder application.
+Welcome to the Form Builder application exam.
 This app is simple, you can create a custom form and anyone can submit answers.

-You can use **any stack** you like: any language for the server(java, c#, python, node and etc.), and any library for the client (React, Angular, Vue.js and etc.).
+You can use **any stack** you like: any language for the server(java, c#, python, node and etc.), and any framework for the javascript client part(React, Angular, Vue.js and etc.).

 glhf

 # Instructions

+You're required to build a Web-Application with the pages below.

 ## List of Pages
  * [Forms List Page](#forms-list-page)